Conscious Leadership]đ´What Horses Taught Me About Leadership

 Leadership isnât dominance.
 Presence doesnât need to be aggressive.
 When I showed up groundedâclear in my directionâthey trusted me.
 We could finally move as one.

-Sometimes, while riding, Iâd see flashes of another time in my imaginationâcrusaders galloping across the moors, my ancestor racing toward battle.
+Sometimes, while riding, Iâd see flashes of another time in my imaginationâcrusaders galloping across the moors, my ancestors racing toward battle.
 Horse and human, bound by something wordless and sacred.

 I still wrestle with the bigger questionsâhorses confined in stables, race or polo horses being treated harshly or sometimes killed after injuries, and the ethics of captivity.
 Nothing brings me more joy than watching a free-spirited animal running wild in its natural rhythm, in its own happiness.
 Iâll probably continue to debate these questions as I learn more about horses.